Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

 One study investigated chloramphenicol ointment as a post-operative measure to reduce skin infection (single dose).
 It was found that the incidence of infections in a group of patients who used chloramphenicol was lower than in a group of patients who used unmedicated ointment.
 The reduction of skin infection was statistically significant but not clinically relevant (BMJ, 2009).

 Another common unlicensed use of chloramphenicol eye ointment is a post-circumcision application to reduce the chances of infection.
 Chloramphenicol is also used to treat skin infections in cats and dogs.

 Steroid creams are helpful in the management of skin conditions characterised by redness, inflammation, and itchiness, for example, eczema and dermatitis.
 Two steroid creams can be purchased without a prescription: hydrocortisone and clobetasone, the strongest over the counter steroid cream.

 Steroid creams on their own should not be applied to infected skin (viral, bacterial, or fungal infections) unless a doctor advises.
 Some prescription-only antibiotics come as a combination of antibiotics and steroids, which can be used to treat skin infections when prescribed by a doctor.

 The Selection of the most appropriate medication for bacterial skin infections is based on the severity of symptoms present and any local information on antibiotic resistance (if a particular antibiotic does not work).
 It results from microbiological results (NICE BNF, 2020).

 Typical skin products used in the treatment of skin infections include:

-Out of all reviewed products, hydrogen peroxide cream (Crystacide) have the best evidence to support its use as an antibiotic cream, which can be purchased over the counter.
-Daktacort (a combination of miconazole and hydocortisone) is licensed for the treatment of infections caused by gram-positive bacteria, alongside other fungal infections.
+Out of all reviewed products, hydrogen peroxide cream (Crystacide) has the best evidence to support its use as an antibiotic cream, which can be purchased over the counter.
+Daktacort (a combination of miconazole and hydrocortisone) is licensed to treat infections caused by gram-positive bacteria alongside other fungal infections.